Information-theoretic interpretation of quantum formalism: Background

 \subsection{Classical register}

 A classical register is a finite set $\mathsf{X}$ capable of storing classical information.
-We will only deal with binary units (see Sec. \ref{statusregister} below), and thus a register will be made of a finite number of sub-registers, $\mathsf{X}_i$, each capable of storing one classical bit.
+We will only deal with binary degrees of freedom.

+\begin{definition}[Discrete degree of freedom] A discrete degree of freedom is one dichotomic choice. \end{definition}

-When applied to specific systems, the number of sub-registers is not defined directly by the input variables, as a number of output and auxiliary variables can be necessary to formulate the problem.
-Finally, let $N$ be the actual number of variables.
+Now, a register will be made of a finite number of subregisters, $\mathsf{X}_i$, each capable of storing one classical bit.
+We take into account the input variables, but also the auxiliary variables that may be necessary to formulate the problem.
+Let finally $N$ be the actual number of involved binary variables.
 The number of \emph{classical states} is thus $2^N$.
+It is also possible to regard the register $\mathsf{X}$ as a discrete variable taking values in the set $\llbracket 0, 2^N-1\rrbracket$.